 "I wasn't sure I could handle it.
 I wasn't sure if I could compete with these youngsters," she says.
 "What I loved about Blake was he knew that I had a lot of experience.
 He also was not trying to change me.
 If anything, he was encouraging me to trust my instincts."

 She continues, "The most important thing is after I fell and injured myself, he still kept that same momentum.
 I never saw doubt or anything that would make me feel like I couldn't stay on.
 I always saw the fire inside, and I thanked him for sticking with me."

+Her on-camera singing competition experience puts Moten in a great place to give advice — especially to future Voice Contestants.
 "Have fun and [know] this is the moment," she says.
 "Everything you've dreamt about, this is the time to do it.
 Because you're gonna be under a microscope in front of millions of people, and it's the best vehicle you'll ever have, even after you get record deals or you write the greatest song ever.
 You'll never get the type of exposure you're gonna get being on a show like this."